 2The undocumented student movement was begun by students of foreign-born parents who either entered the U.S or, for varous reasons, were unable to secure documentation for their children.
 The often tortuous complexity of current immigration law means that different family members of the same family can have different legal/illegal statuses.
 Being illegal/without papers means, for most students, that they lack social security numbers and other identity cards (Illinois is in the process of debating whether or not to allow them temporary resident drivers' licences).
 Their lack of status means that they also cannot apply to many colleges and universities, are ineligible for most federal and state grants, and in general suffer from being unable to work legally at many workplaces.
 While the undocumented and undocuqueer movement adheres to a general set of principles, including support of the DREAM Act and an aggressively assimiliationist agenda, it consists of several different organisations and groups across the country.

 3See also Tamara Nopper's critique of the ways in which immigrant rights activists tend to “re-imagine African Americans as akin to immigrants of color, whose status is tenuous, contingent, and flexible to the demands of the nation-state, capital, and whites.”
 She continues, “But for Blacks, there is no such thing as circumstance, pretext, or even, to use the words of immigrant rights activists, legality or illegality.”

-If you liked this piece, please consider donating to help this writer continue her work.
-No amount is too small, or too large.
+If you liked this piece, please consider subscribing to help this writer continue her work.

 I'm always delighted to see my work redistributed.
 If you should decide to share this on your website, please don't reproduce it in its entirety without explicit permission to do so, and please be sure to link back to this website.
 Remember: every time you cut and paste an entire piece or forget to include the original link, a keyboard loses its shift keys and a writer goes without a meal.